Welcome parade (torture): Egypt

+Abd El-Fattah reported a welcome parade used against an elderly man who died during the parade.
+According to him, there was no change in prison procedures following the death.

 Method

 In the Egyptian variant, policemen form two rows.
 The new prisoner crawls on the ground or is made to walk bent over between the two rows of policemen.
 The policemen then kick, hit and insult the new prisoner walking between the two rows.

 After Egyptian blogger, software developer and political activist Alaa Abd el-Fattah was arrested on 29 September 2019 during the 2019 Egyptian protests, he was blindfolded and had to undress down to his underwear for his welcome parade.
 He was beaten on his back and his neck, repeatedly kicked, threatened and verbally abused during the parade, which lasted 15 minutes.
 Abd El-Fattah's welcome parade took place in Tora Prison.

-Mohamed el-Baqer, Abd El-Fattah's lawyer and head of the Adalah Center for Rights and Freedoms, himself also arrested on 29 September 2019, was blindfolded for his welcome parade in Tora Prison, during which he was insulted by policemen.
+Mohamed el-Baqer, Abd El-Fattah's lawyer and head of the Adalah Center for Rights and Freedoms (himself also arrested on 29 September 2019), was blindfolded for his welcome parade in Tora Prison, during which he was insulted by policemen.